 When we pressure countries to joining us in these security initiatives, we divert their resources to policing, too, and their politicians start rationalizing it to their citizens.
 Fear of crime and tough on crime policies are a good way to help maintain right-wing governments, who in turn are going to be amenable to US trade policies.
-We’ve seen how conservative politicians use these notions of rampant crime here in the States to push their agendas.
-That’s what we’re doing in Latin America as well.
+We’ve seen how conservative politicians use rhetoric about rampant crime to push their agenda here in the States.
+That’s what we’re enabling in Latin America as well.

 But why prison management, rather than just funding police and borders?
 Neoliberalism, conflict, all this uproots people.
 In all of these 33 countries, people are moving out of rural areas and into cities, so the social fabric is undergoing some big disruptions.
 Inequality is increasing.
-Big prison systems are a way to deal with the problems brought up by neoliberalism without dealing with them at all.
-All around the world the welfare state is being replaced with the penal state.
-Governments that can’t or won’t support their people are amenable to cooperating with the US to increase the capacities of their prison systems.
+Big prison systems are a way to deal with the problems caused by neoliberalism without dealing with them at all.
+Governments that can’t or won’t support their people are very amenable to cooperating with the US to increase the capacities of their prison systems.
 Moreover, large max-security prisons are theaters of terror, used to directly repress social movements through political imprisonments or the threat of political imprisonment.

 How can we end Prison Imperialism?

 So how are we going to do that?
-For one, we can give our support to Latin American groups that fight for political prisoners and against US militarization.
+For one, we can give our support to groups that fight for political prisoners and against all US militarization.
 AfGJ partnered with Lazos de Dignidad to campaign to close La Tramacúa.
-They had been attempting to stop all the abuses there for years, and by 2015, it just wasn’t getting any better.
+They had been attempting to stop all the abuses there for years, and by 2015, it wasn’t getting any better.
 So in 2015, AfGJ partnered on an international campaign to close the prison.
-In January 2016, a Colombian government commission examined the conditions inside the prison and ordered for it to be closed.
-It was a big success, and it called attention to the issue, but unfortunately La Tramacua remains open.
+In January 2016, a Colombian government commission examined the conditions inside the prison and ordered that it be closed.
+We saw this as a success since it called attention to the issue, but unfortunately La Tramacua remains open.

 Beyond supporting human rights groups in other countries, a global abolitionist stance needs to be a part of the progressive agenda here in the US.
-We need to end the “War on Drugs” both here and everywhere in the world we wage it.
+We need to end the “War on Drugs” and the “War on Terror” here and everywhere in the world we wage it.